Last updated Revision history

 Information from users with accounts

-If you create an account we require some basic information at the time of account creation.
-You will be asked to provide:
+If you create an account , we require some basic information at the time of account creation, as follows:

 - a username, shown on your profile and non-anonymous user-submitted content